Publications

 Michelle Miller, Christoph Miehl, Brent Doiron

-Paper in Progress
+Bioarxiv.
+Paper in Review.

-• Fading Ensembles supports memory-updating During Task Updating
+Fading Ensembles supports memory-updating During Task Updating

 (2024 -Poster at Society for Neuroscience Meeting 2023 ; Paper In Progress)